Dre Campbell Farm

 To keep tomato plants healthy, consider companion vegetables that grow well with them.
 These tomato companion plants include onions, sage, borage, lettuce, parsley, and carrots.

-Spinach is a nutrient-dense leafy vegetable that can be used in various culinary dishes.
-It thrives when grown near squash and onions.
+Spinach can be grown near squash and onions.

-You can also plant it beneath taller vegetables like beans, radishes, and celery.
+You can also plant it beneath taller vegetables, such as beans and celery.
 Doing so will help protect it from the harsh rays of direct sunlight.

-Raspberries are a sweet treat on a summer night.
-Unfortunately, they are susceptible to various pests and fungal diseases [2].
+Raspberries are susceptible to various pests and fungal diseases [2].

 Strawberries are a delight in any garden.